Steven Gillis – Founder and Publisher EMERITUS

 In 2000, Dan founded the Emerging Writers Network by reviewing Alyson Hagy’s Keeneland and emailing the review to twenty-one individuals.
 Throughout the years, Dan has continued to develop the EWN by adding interviews, e-panels, and other literary reporting to the itinerary and developing a database website for storage of these, as well as a blog for more daily topic discussion.
 The EWN currently has over 2600 members.
 Visiting Hours, an anthology of short stories edited by Wickett, was published by Press 53 in late 2008.

-Guy Intoci – Editor-in-Chief
+Guy Intoci – PUBLISHER AND Editor-in-Chief

 Guy Intoci began his career as an editor at MacAdam/Cage Publishing after earning his degree in Creative Writing from San Francisco State University.
 He later served as editor in chief at MP Publishing.
 Throughout his career he's worked not only with Pulitzer Prize winning and New York Times Bestselling authors but with some of the most promising new voices and debut novelists.
 He is currently based in New York and easily susceptible to most forms of bribery and graft.